hel-astro-lab/runko/projects/tests/README.md

 mpirun -n 4 python3 pic.py --conf weibel/gam10.ini
 ```

-You can then visualize the resulting simulation files with
+You can then visualize the resulting simulation files by plotting the plasma density with

 ```
-python3 plot2d_var.py --conf weibel/gam10.ini
+python3 plot2d_var.py --conf weibel/gam10.ini --var rho
 ```

 Growth rate can also be compared to analytical estimate.